Study Permits

 *Note: A study permit cannot be issued for longer than the duration of your passport validity.
 If your passport will expire during your studies in Canada, it is your responsibility to renew it as soon as possible and apply for a study permit extension before your study permit expires.

-• Provincial Attestation Letter (PAL) (if applying as an undergraduate after January 22, 2024)
+• Provincial Attestation Letter (PAL)

 • Letter of Acceptance from Western University